RogerFK/stalky106/README.md

 *Idea by ConnorTheCone and RogerFK*

+# Discord
+## Hop on this Discord if you want to get pinged about new releases: https://discord.gg/gS5ae5q

 # Command

 To use, open up the console, which varies between keyboard layouts, but it's usually the key below the ESC key or else ; (in the Spanish keyboard layout it's ñ, for example)